 During the incumbency of Dr David Hope as Bishop of London (1991-95) two matters concerning the recognition of the Holy Orders of the Apostolic Episcopal Church were referred to him for decision.
 The first was in respect of a minister of the Caribbean Episcopal Church, a ministry which had been established by the Apostolic Episcopal Church.
 Dr Hope’s decision was that the minister’s ordination should be recognized within the Church of England.
 The second matter was in respect of the late Canon Dr Paul Faunch, a priest in the Church of England, who was granted permission by Dr Hope to accept an honorary Canonry in the Apostolic Episcopal Church in 1992.

 There have also been several cases in recent years where clergy in Holy Orders deriving from the Apostolic Episcopal Church have had their orders accepted by the Episcopal Church in the USA, where AEC clergy have been licensed by Anglican provinces, and where AEC clergy have assisted on an informal basis within parishes of the Church of England and other Anglican communions.

-Today, the Apostolic Episcopal Church stands ready at all times to show its solidarity in faith and practice with its brethren serving in the Catholic tradition within the Anglican Communion as well as within the Continuing Anglican churches, and to offer co-operation and assistance in ministry whenever this can be reasonably provided.
+Today, the Apostolic Episcopal Church stands ready at all times to show its solidarity in faith and practice with its traditionalist brethren serving within the Anglican Communion as well as within the Continuing Anglican churches, and to offer co-operation and assistance in ministry whenever this can be reasonably provided.